Joshuaingram/joshuaingram.github.io/_pages/cv.md

 University and Department Service and Leadership
 ======
-* Member, Board of Directors, New College Foundation, Inc. (August 2024 - Present)
+* Member, Board of Directors, New College Foundation, Inc. (February 2025 - Present)
 * Committee Member, Search Committee for Associate Director of Scholarship and Fellowship Advising, New College of Florida (February 2024 - May 2024)

 Extracurricular University Service and Leadership